toddledev/documentation/docs/12-workflows/02-working-with-workflows/index.md

 3. Optionally assign a test value.
 This value is only valid in the editor and will not affect the production app

 # Nodes
 Nodes are the core of workflows.
 A node is an action or a piece of logic that is executed sequentially.
-Nodes are the visual language in toddle that you use to compose the desired logic.
+Nodes are the visual language in Nordcraft that you use to compose the desired logic.
 There are several built-in nodes like `Set variable`, `Set session cookies` or `Switch`.
 But you can also call custom [actions](/actions/overview) or reusable workflows.
 This way you can create nested workflows and individual pieces of logic that are composable.

 ![Create nodes|16/9](create-workflow-node.webp)